Takashiidobe/notes/src/books/game-programming-patterns/game-loop.md

 ### Take a little nap

-Let\'s say our game runs at 60FPS, or about 16 ms per frame.
-For any other work in between, we\'ll take a quick nap.
+Let's say our game runs at 60FPS, or about 16 ms per frame.
+For any other work in between, we'll take a quick nap.

 The code might look like this: